National Health Service

 Fairhill Medical Practice

-For more information, visit the Fairhill Medical Practice website.
+Visit the Fairhill Medical Practice website.

 Immunisations

-Measles, Mumps and Rubella (MMR): The number of measles cases in England is rising.
-To reduce the risk of outbreaks, the Department of Health recommends that students coming to University have two doses of the MMR vaccine.
+Measles, Mumps and Rubella (MMR): the number of measles cases in England is rising; to reduce the risk of outbreaks, the Department of Health recommends that students coming to University have two doses of the MMR vaccine.

 If possible, you should bring details of when you had any MMR immunisations when you enrol at the University.
 If you have not had two doses of MMR, please discuss this with your GP.
 You'll also be able to discuss it with someone from the Health Centre when you arrive so don't worry if you are not sure what you need.

-For more information, download the NHS Measles leaflet (PDF).
+For more information, visit the NHS website.

 If you have not already been offered the vaccine, please talk to your GP about it before you start University (or as soon as possible afterwards).
 You'll also be able to discuss this with someone from the Health Centre when you arrive so don't worry if you are not sure what you need.